| The Romancers:

 house band at the legendary El Monte Legion Stadium and had

-a falling out with their manager, Billy Cardenas, over working
+a falling out with their manager, Billy Cardenas, over the

 with a certain promoter.
-Max was kicked out of The Romancers.
+As a result of this

 their engagement, where they backed up such artists as Little